 - advantages of interval estimation

-- disadvantages of using interval estimation
+- what are the advantages and disadvantages of using point estimate and interval estimate?